evkx/evkx.github.io/content/models/chevrolet/silverado_ev/_index.md

 ---
 title: Chevrolet Silverado EV
 linktitle: Silverado EV
-description: See below for details of the different variants of Chevrolet Silverado EV
+description: "See below for details of the different variants of Chevrolet Silverado EV"
 weight: 30
 ---
 ## Chevrolet Silverado EV 4WT